Semiinfinite sheaves on affine flag varieties: Sheaves on affine flag varieties

 where in the first case the limit is taken with respect to $!$-pullbacks, and in the second case the colimit is taken with respect to pushforward functors (and in the $\infty$-category of presentable $\infty$-categories).
-We also have the functors $f_*, f_!, f^*, f^!$ as above for morphisms induced by equivariant morphisms of ind-schemes.
+We also have the functors $f_*, f_!, f^*, f^!$ as above for morphisms induced by equivariant morphisms of ind-schemes satisfying the appropriate assumptions.

 We also have a natural ``forgetful'' functor